Tauseef-Hilal/Reflect-JS/README.md

 # Reflect-JS

-A JS rewrite of Reflect
+A JS rewrite of [Reflect](https://github.com/Tauseef-Hilal/Reflect.git).<br>
+I'm doing this rewrite just to learn JavaScript.
+This is my first JS project!